 We would like to stress that the MSc in Blockchain and Digital Currency seeks to reduce the dependency on visiting staff or external teaching staff and guaranteeing a high quality of teaching.
-To this end, we would like to highlight that after the virtual visit of the EEC, in July 2020, the Department of Digital Innovation hired a new academic staff who will assist in achieving its goals.
+To this end, we would like to highlight that after the virtual visit of the EEC, in July 2020, the Department of Digital Innovation hired a new internal academic faculty member who will assist in achieving its goals.